mizzioisf/openhospital-client/README.md

 **Windows**

 Dicom functionalities are only available on 32bit JAVA environment.
-If DICOM is needed, 32bit is mandadory.
+If DICOM is needed, 32bit jre is mandatory.
+See options in the script if you need DICOM on Windows 64 bit.

 - Powershell script (oh.ps1) is new: give it a try :-)